shellRaining/hlchunk.nvim/docs/en/indent.md

 chunk have five configurable items

 1. enable
+2. notify
-2. use_treesitter
+3. use_treesitter
-3. chars
+4. chars
-4. style
+5. style
-5. exclude_filetype
+6. exclude_filetype

-enable is used to control whether enable hl_indent, if set it to false, its usercmd and autocmd will not set, so it will not work
+`enable` is used to control whether enable hl_indent, if set it to false, its usercmd and autocmd will not set, so it will not work

+`notify` is used to control whether notify when some situation(like disable indent mod double time)

-use_treesitter is a boolean value, if set it to true, this mod will judge indent by using treesitter
+`use_treesitter` is a boolean value, if set it to true, this mod will judge indent by using treesitter

-chars is used to configure what char to render the indent line, it is a table contains many char, like this
+`chars` is used to configure what char to render the indent line, it is a table contains many char, like this

 ```lua
 chars = {